API Reference

 ssize_t lw_ioctl_write(lw_i2c_bus *bus, uint16_t addr, const uint8_t *iaddr, size_t iaddr_len, const uint8_t *data, size_t len, uint16_t flags); Builds a single write message combining an optional internal address and payload.

-The helper validates inputs (non-null buffers, length ≤ 4096, etc.) before calling into the kernel.
+The helpers validate inputs (non-null buffers, length ≤ 4096, etc.) before calling into the kernel.
+Closed handles report EBADF; malformed arguments report EINVAL.

 C++ API (Wire.h)